w3c/wai-website/pages/fundamentals/intro-accessibility.md

 permalink: /fundamentals/accessibility-intro/
 ---

   <p class="highlight-version"><strong>A shorter introduction with examples is on a W3C page: <a href="http://www.w3.org/standards/webdesign/accessibility" shape="rect">Accessibility - W3C</a></strong>.
-This page has more throrough coverage of issues.</p>
+This page has more thorough coverage of issues.</p>
   <div id="contents">
     <h2>Page Contents</h2>
     <ul>